wwt/SwiftCurrent/STYLEGUIDE.md

   </details>

 ### Enumerations
-* **DO use Swift's automatic enum values unless they map to an external source, or have a value type like String, that will not cause issues when inserted in the middle.** Add a comment explaining why explicit values are defined.
+* **DO use Swift's automatic enum values unless they map to an external source.
+Unless the external source has a value type like String that will not cause issues when inserted in the middle.** Add a comment explaining why explicit values are defined.

   <details>

   #### Why?
   To minimize user error, improve readability, and write code faster, rely on Swift's automatic enum values.
-If the value maps to an external source (e.g. it's coming from a network request) or is persisted across binaries, however, define the values explicity, and document what these values are mapping to.
+If the value maps to an external source (e.g. it's coming from a network request) or is persisted across binaries, define the values explicitly and document what these values are mapping to.
 The exception to this is when the value type is like `String` that will not cause issues when inserted in the middle.

   This ensures that if someone adds a new value in the middle, they won't accidentally break things.